Polaris000/MovieRecommendationSystem/README.md

 ### Execution
 RS_main.py:

-This file will be main file to run recommender system including prediction and and performance evaluation for the basic implementation and its 5 improvements.
+Running this file executes the recommender system including prediction and and performance evaluation for the basic implementation and its 5 improvements.

     $ python3 RS_main.py --input ./data/ratings.csv --output eval.csv

 test.py:

-This file lists the top-5 recommended movies along with previously seen movies for the 10 random users using our best performing improvement to the recommender system.
+Executing this file lists the top-5 recommended movies along with previously seen movies for the 10 random users using our best performing improvement to the recommender system.

     $ python3 test.py --input ./data/test_user.txt --output output.csv

 ### Output files

-RS_main.py:
+- RS_main.py:
-  utilitymatrix.csv
+  - utilitymatrix.csv
-  utilitymatrix2.csv (main utility matrix)
+  - utilitymatrix2.csv (main utility matrix)
-  eval.csv: MAE values for each implementation
+  - eval.csv: MAE values for each implementation

-test.py:
+- test.py:
-    output.csv: final predictions
+    - output.csv: final predictions

 ## Acknowledgements
 This project is a team effort.
 Contributions were made by: